How to create Telegram notifications for Fan Token transfers

 Step 1: Install Prerequisites

-The full project can be found .
+The full project can be found on this GitHub repository.

 Step 2: Initialize Envio Indexer